 Jewish Mother: Karen's mother.
 When she first meet Henry, the first thing she says to him is "Karen tells me you're only half-Jewish."
-Henry is half-Italian, half-Irish, and was wearing a cross before Karen hurriedly made him cover it up so she wouldn't see it.
+Henry is half-Italian, half-Irish, and was wearing a cross before Karen hurriedly makes him cover it up so she won't see it.
 She later berates Henry quite justifiably for staying out too late, but her daughter is an enabler and gets angry for it.

 Jump Cut: Used prominently during the last part of the movie to emphasize Henry's agitated state.

 Karma Houdini: Subverted Trope- Henry Hill avoids prosecution and mob retribution, but he will spend the rest of his life Brought Down To Normal, forever pining for the Glory Days.
 In real life, Hill's life was a mess for many years before going into rehab.

 Jimmy is sent to jail due to an unrelated charge (presumably the point shaving done at Boston College).
 He never pays for killing a made man alongside Tommy.
 (The real life Burke died of cancer in prison in 1996.)

 The Mafia: Ironically, none of the main trio ever get "made" and become official members of the Mafia.
 Henry and Jimmy both have non-Italian heritage (they're half-Irish), so they're never even eligible, and Tommy, who has Sicilian parents, seems like he's about to be made but is whacked for his murder of Billy Batts instead.

 Manly Tears: Jimmy after he finds out that Tommy was killed.